anonali/show_character_viewer/README.md

 # Show Character Viewer

-A casual "TV show character" browsing app that securely deploys onto both iOS and Android using different build configurations & flavors
+A casual "TV show character" browsing app that securely (for a frontend) deploys onto both iOS and Android using different build configurations & flavors

 ## Features